thegoodhen/AprilTools/README.md

 ## Donations

-This software is and always will be free, but you can support the development here:
+This software is and always will be free, but if you support the development, it will be largely appreciated:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QHXE57NKFC3QL)